Exness vs Xtrade Comparison

 Who offers more research tools, Exness or Xtrade?

-In terms of research and research tools Exness gives traders the following tools: Forex News (Top-Tier Sources) and Trading Central (Recognia).
-In comparison Xtrade has the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources)..
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Exness delivers the following research tools: Forex News (Top-Tier Sources) and Trading Central (Recognia).
+Xtrade, on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
 Neither have Autochartist and Social Trading / Copy Trading

 Overall winner: Exness